neubot/neubot/doc/FAQ.rst

-Neubot does not inspect your traffic, does not monitor the sites you have visited, etc. Neubot use a fraction of your network capacity to run periodic transmission tests and this tests either use random data or data from our servers.
+Neubot does not inspect your traffic, does not monitor the sites you have visited, etc. Neubot use a fraction of your network capacity to run periodic transmission tests and these tests use either random data or data from our servers.

 Neubot collects the Internet address of the computer where it is running.
 We have to collect your Internet address (which is personal data) because it tells us your Internet Service Provider and (roughly) your location.
-Both information are functional to our goal of monitoring network neutrality.
+Both information are imperative to our goal of monitoring network neutrality.

 We identify each instance of Neubot with a random unique identifier.
 We